decentralized-identity/keri/docs/Q-and-A.md

 {TBW}

 #### Controller
+The entity that has the ability to make changes to an _identity_, _cryptocurrency_ or v_erifiable credential_.

 The controller of an `autonomous identifier` is the entity (person, organization, or autonomous software) that has the capability, as defined by derivation, to make changes to an `Event Log`.
 This capability is typically asserted by the control of a single inception key.
 In DIDs this is typically asserted by the control of set of cryptographic keys used by software acting on behalf of the controller, though it may also be asserted via other mechanisms.
 In KERI an AID has one single controller.
 Note that a DID may have more than one controller, and the DID subject can be the DID controller, or one of them.

+#### Correlation
+An identifier used to indicate that external parties have observed how wallet contents are related.
+For example, when a public key is reused, it conveys that some common entity is controlling both identifiers.
+Tracking correlation allows for software to warn when some new information might be about to be exposed, for example: "Looks like you are about to send crypo currency, from an account you frequently use to a new account you just created."

+#### Cryptocurrency
+A digital asset designed to work as a medium of exchange wherein individual coin ownership records are stored in a digital ledger or computerized database using strong cryptography to secure transaction record entries, to control the creation of additional digital coin records.
+See [more](https://en.wikipedia.org/wiki/Cryptocurrency)

 #### Decentralized Identity
 DID; Decentralized identity is a technology that uses cryptography to allow individuals to create and control their own unique identifiers.
 They can use these identifiers to obtain `Verifiable Credentials` from trusted organisations and, subsequently, present elements of these credentials as proof of claims about themselves.
 In this model, the individual takes ownership of their own identity and need not cede control to centralized service providers or companies.